frontendparham/article-preview-component/README.md

-# Article Preview Component - html, css, sass, javascript
+# Article Preview Component - html, css, scss, javascript
 You are able to:
 - View the optimal layout for the component depending on your device's screen size
 - See the social media share links when you click the share icon